Catallactic/catallactic-site/docs/yellowpaper.md

-## 3. Physical Requirements of Medium of Exchange
+## 3. Physical Requirements for Medium of Exchange
 ---

 <!---